onramper/docs/docs/widget.md

 To allow users to buy crypto, you need an API key.
 To get an API key, fill in <a href="https://docs.google.com/forms/d/e/1FAIpQLSdnmTskkGA5QJGjC1eVRcqXZouuGe_ojltlBFs5nFClrSl_gA/viewform?usp=sf_link" target='_blank' >our onboarding form.</a>
 Add your API key as a parameter in the URL of the code snippet as follows: `https://widget.onramper.com?apiKEY=theAPIkeyyoureceived`.

-## Redirect
+## Referral link

-Using a URL redirect, you can simply redirect your users to a buy page.
+You can simply add a link to your app or website to redirect users to a page (hosted by us) where the users can buy crypto.
 The widget url is `https://widget.onramper.com`

+If you want to receive a referral fee for every transaction done by users coming from your website, <a href="https://docs.google.com/forms/d/e/1FAIpQLSdnmTskkGA5QJGjC1eVRcqXZouuGe_ojltlBFs5nFClrSl_gA/viewform?usp=sf_link" target='_blank' >fill in our onboarding form to receive your API key</a> and then add your API key to the link as follows: `https://widget.onramper.com?apiKEY=theAPIkeyyoureceived`.

 ###### HTML code snippet